LA Placement Program

 - All students must pay the SEVIS fee prior to booking an interview at the US Embassy or Consulate.
 See the US Student and Exchange Visitor Program website.

-- Students are responsible for their own travel arrangements to and from Washington DC.
-Students must arrive in LA on 2 January 2013 to check-in to their accommodation and attend the mandatory orientation session on 3 January 2013.
+- Students are responsible for their own travel arrangements to and from LA.
+Students must arrive in LA on 3 January 2016 to check-in to their accommodation.

-- Students are responsible for additional costs including visa processing and lodgement, return airfares and transfers, comprehensive travel insurance, their own food and entertainment costs and any other associated costs.
+- Students are responsible for additional costs including visas, return airfares and transfers, food and entertainment and any other associated costs.

-- Students consent that photographs or film recordings taken in connection with the LA Placement Program may be used for marketing purposes by the University of Sydney, the United States Studies Centre or the University of California Los Angeles Extension.
+- As a participant of the program students agree that photographs or film recordings taken in connection with the LA Placement Program may be used for marketing purposes by the University of Sydney, the United States Studies Centre or the University of California Los Angeles Extension.